Xwyk/Blog/README.md

 ```

 4. Create admin account :
+	- Admin account is created by importing sql/fixture.sql in step 2 :
+		- username : webadm
-	- By fixtures.sql : admin/password
+		- password : password
-	- By database :
+	- For increase security, change password by :
- 		- Go to website
+		- Connect to website with given credentials
- 		- Click on register
- 		- Create account
- 		- Edit on database to change your rigths
+		- Go to account section
+		- On password section, type your new password two times and click on save